-Tell your doctor immediately if you notice any of the following:
+Tell your doctor as soon as possible if you notice any of the following:

-- dark urine or pale stools, yellowing of the skin or eyes, severe cramps of the stomach, nausea or vomiting, loss of weight, tiredness - blood in the urine often accompanied by pain and burning, these can be symptoms of bladder cancer.
+- dark urine or pale stools, yellowing of the skin or eyes, severe cramps of the stomach, nausea or vomiting, loss of weight, tiredness - shortness of breath when at rest or after minimal physical activity with swelling of legs, feet and hands, rapid increase in weight - blood in the urine often accompanied by pain and burning, these can be symptoms of bladder cancer.

-The above list includes very serious side effects.
-You may need urgent medical attention.
+The above list includes serious side effects, which may require medical attention.
 Serious side effects are rare.